 I, (name), attest that (Organization) collaborated with an external grant-writer(s), consultant(s), and/or contractor(s) on the development of the application submitted in response to the funding opportunity announcement.
 Further I, (name), attest that the governing Board of (Organization) actively participated in the content development and commitments included in the applicant's proposal.
-On behalf of (Organization), I also confirm that its governing Board or the Tribal Council and proposed Early Head Start and/or EHS-CCP management staff are fully knowledgeable of the Head Start regulatory requirements.
+On behalf of (Organization) I also confirm that its governing Board; and proposed Head Start, Early Head Start, and/or EHS-CCP management staff are fully knowledgeable of the Head Start regulatory requirements.

+(Signature)

-(Signature) (First and Last Name)
+(First and Last Name)

 (Title/Board Chair)

-The assurance must be signed by the Tribal Council Chair or Board Chair, who is the designated representative of the applicant with authority to act on the organization's behalf in matters related to the award and administration of grants.
+The assurance must be signed by the Board Chair, who is the designated representative of the applicant with authority to act on the organization's behalf in matters related to the award and administration of grants.